ESLAMYASSER-1/SERVIA---Enterprise-AI-Customer-Experience-Platform-LLMs-RAG-SaaS-/README.md

 ## step by step
 ### Technical
+1) start of the project
-1) initiate main.py as entry point for FastAPI
+0) - initiate main.py as entry point for FastAPI
-2) add pydantic BaseSettings for env vars handling
+0) - add pydantic BaseSettings for env vars handling
+0) base route and base configurations
-3) add routes/base.py to handle landing endpoint
+0) - add routes/base.py to handle landing endpoint
-4) add lifespan for FastAPI app to handle startup and shtdown
+0) - add lifespan for FastAPI app to handle startup and shtdown
+0) data route
-5) created ResponseEnums
+0) - created ResponseEnums
-6) created routes/data.py to handle data processes
+0) - created routes/data.py to handle data processes
+0) database connection and models
-7) add database connection to app that connect when server run
+0) - add database connection to app that connect when server run
-8) create AdminModel to handle admin operations
+0) - create AdminModel to handle admin operations
-9) created BaseDataModel and BaseController to be the root of data models and controllers
+0) - created BaseDataModel and BaseController to be the root of data models and controllers
-10) check authentication for admins in dataUpload Endpoint
+0) - check authentication for admins in dataUpload Endpoint
-11) implement dataController to get data from google form // and process data by company name and convert it to json then json to chunks
+0) - implement dataController to get data from google form // and process data by company name and convert it to json then json to chunks
-0) - start of adding chunks to database
+0) adding chunks to database
-0) Company model to handle company names and id with indexing
+0) - Company model to handle company names and id with indexing
-0) chunks schema for mongoDB
+0) - chunks schema for mongoDB
-0) chunk Model to handle chunks
+0) - chunk Model to handle chunks
-0) - end of adding chunks to database
-0) - start embedding and LLM services
+0) embedding and LLM services
-0) create LLM_Interface to be absract interface for embedding and generation models interfaces
+0) - create LLM_Interface to be absract interface for embedding and generation models interfaces
-0) add Weaviate client connection to the app
+0) - add Weaviate client connection to the app
-0) create weaviate schema
+0) - create weaviate schema
-0) create weaviate provider
+0) - create weaviate provider
-0) create vectorDB service
+0) - create vectorDB service
-0) .....cont make service inialization method to run verctorDB all service in one place
+0) LLM router and LLM generation

 ### NonTechnical
 1) creating file structure and environment using MVC pattern